-The spiritual or religious beliefs of nurses should not be expressed in the work place.
-In addition, it is important to avoid any attempt to influence the child, siblings, or parents regarding spiritual or religious values which may differ from the family's own.
-If the child asks questions of a spiritual or a religious nature, nurses are expected to defer to the parent(s).
+The spiritual or religious beliefs of nurses should not be expressed in the workplace.
+In addition, it is important to avoid any attempt to influence the child, siblings, or parents regarding spiritual or religious values that may differ from the family's own beliefs.
+If the child asks questions of a spiritual or religious nature, nurses are expected to defer to the parent(s).